On Mixup Regularization: Introduction

-In this work, we propose the first theoretical analysis of Mixup to better understand the reasons for its empirical success.
-We show that Mixup can be analyzed through the lenses of empirical risk minimization with random perturbations, and exploit ingredients from previous analysis of dropout~\cite{wager2013dropout, khalfaoui2019asni, wei2020implicit} to derive a regularized objective function that sharply captures the regularization effects of Mixup.
-In particular, our analysis sheds some light on the multiple effects that Mixup borrows from the popular regularization mechanisms listed above such as label smoothing~\cite{pereyra2017regularizing} (output noise) or dropout~\cite{srivastava2014dropout} (input noise), and how it uniquely combines them to improve calibration and smooth the Jacobian of the model.
+In this work, we propose the first theoretical analysis of Mixup\footnote{After we published a first version of this work~\citep{Carratino2020Mixup}, \citet{Zhang2021HowDM} independently derived a similar and complementary analysis of Mixup; we summarize in \Cref{sec:discussion} the main differences between both works.} to better understand the reasons for its empirical success.
+We show that Mixup can be analyzed through the lenses of empirical risk minimization with random perturbations, and exploit ingredients from previous analysis of dropout~\citep{wager2013dropout, khalfaoui2019asni, wei2020implicit} to derive a regularized objective function that sharply captures the regularization effects of Mixup.
+In particular, our analysis sheds some light on the multiple effects that Mixup borrows from the popular regularization mechanisms listed above such as label smoothing~\citep{pereyra2017regularizing} (output noise) or dropout~\citep{srivastava2014dropout} (input noise), and how it uniquely combines them to improve calibration and smooth the Jacobian of the model.
 We further show that this analysis points out a missing step in learning with Mixup, and we present how applying a simple transformation when evaluating at test time the function learned with Mixup can improves accuracy and calibration.
 More precisely, we make the following contributions (illustrated in Figure~\ref{fig:overview}): \begin{itemize}\item We show that Mixup can be reinterpreted as a standard empirical risk minimization procedure, applied to a transformation of the original data perturbed by random perturbations, and give explicit formulas for the data transformation and the perturbations. \item In particular, we show that the Mixup transformations shrinks both the inputs and the outputs towards their mean, the later creating a form of regularization by label smoothing.
 We notably give a formal description of the effect of label smoothing in the case of the cross-entropy loss where it translates into an increase in the entropy of the predictions. \item We show that Mixup learns functions from a modified version of the input space of the training points to a modified version of the output space of the training points.
 Thus, we present how to properly evaluate the learned functions to further improve accuracy and calibration. \item We characterize the random perturbations induced by Mixup on both the inputs and the outputs, as well as their dependency and their correlation structure. \item We deduce an approximation of the regularization induced by Mixup, and highlight in particular how it regularizes both the model and its derivatives.
 We discuss in details the specific cases of classification with cross-entropy loss, and least squares regression. \item We provide empirical support for our interpretation of Mixup regularization. \end{itemize}